AKASHAorg/blog.akasha.world/_posts/2017-02-01-the-tipping-point.md

 *	Create an AKASHA identity
 *	Log in and enjoy AKASHA

-As a word of caution, since it is an alpha, it comes with all the instability associated with early experiments - just as the first flight attempts were not necessarily safe or comfortable.
+As a word of caution, since it is an alpha, this dapp comes with all the instability associated with early experiments - just as the first flight attempts were not necessarily safe or comfortable.

 Failures, glitches and random errors **should be expected**.
-In case you stumble upon one, [please open an issue](https://github.com/AkashaProject/Alpha/issues/new){:target="_blank"} on our GitHub repo and we’ll look into it as soon as possible.

-That being said, remember that we’re just getting started - things should get better with each release.
+In case you stumble upon one, [please open an issue](https://github.com/AkashaProject/Alpha/issues/new){:target="_blank"} and we’ll look into it as soon as possible.
+Remember that we’re just getting started - things should get better with each release.

 Let's explore together what lies beyond The Tipping Point.